 Northeastern outskated the Crusaders up and down the ice the entire game, which culminated in Compton’s transition goal on a 2-on-1 rush which extended the Huskies’ lead to 3-0 in the opening minute of the second period.
 That speed advantage also led to Holy Cross taking four penalties in the frame, leading to a power play goal by Skylar Irving that gave Northeastern a 4-0 lead.

 The Huskies struck on their first power play, but went scoreless on two different 5-on-3 chances that lasted 33 seconds and a full two minutes.
-Since Northeastern simplified their approach on the power play, they have scored eight such goals in eight games this
+Since Northeastern simplified their approach on the power play, they have scored eight such goals in the past eight games.

 “Chemistry is building with that group, and I think the more chemistry they can build the more success that they’ll find,” Berman said.
 “We also had to move a couple people around especially with Carter going down so the personnel is a little bit different, but we’ll keep plugging away and it’s good to see that anybody can jump in there and fill the role.”